 Everyone hates seeing them, but OC drivers and regular motorists have different perceptions of a botched parking job.
 When you're parking, it takes you forever.
 And when you're in the passenger seat of a friend's car, he or she always wants to put duct tape over your mouth before sliding into a slot.

-5) "Punas agad" is you life's motto
+agad" is your life's motto

 You have an endless supply of microfiber towels and car detailing products on hand at all times, and you spend just as much time wiping surfaces as you do driving.